Task Dependencies and Priority Inversion

 - You need to have completed the Robust Development Methodologies (I) codelab and the Robust Development Methodologies (II) codelab.

-As documented in the preceding codelab, to deliver the different phases of the project, you must use configuration parameters that correspond to each phase.
-This codelab relates to PHASE_C of the project, so you must thus add a PHASE_C configuration parameter to your application.
+As documented in the preceding codelab, to deliver the different phases of the project, you must use configuration parameters that correspond to the features to be implemented in each phase.
+This codelab relates to the phase C of the project for which the priority inversion phenomenom must be implemented and documented.
+The CONFIG_PRIORITY_INVERSION=y option must be used to enable this feature.

-To facilitate the comprehension of task dependencies, it is essential to compile your application with the configuration parameters CONFIG_PHASE_A=y and CONFIG_PHASE_C=y, while ensuring the exclusion of aperiodic tasks generation and servers (e.g., without CONFIG_PHASE_B=y).
-Thus, your application must compile and behave correctly only with dependent periodic tasks.
+To facilitate the comprehension of task dependencies, you must compile your application with the configuration parameters CONFIG_PERIODIC_TASKS=y and CONFIG_PRIORITY_INVERSION=y.
+Ensure the exclusion of aperiodic tasks generation and servers (e.g., without CONFIG_APERIODIC_TASKS=y).
+Thus, your application must compile and behave correctly with dependent periodic tasks only.
+The prj.conf file must thus contain the following configuration parameters:

-In this codelab, we will use the same set of periodic tasks as those used for the project and also used in the preceding codelab.
+In this codelab, we will use the same set of periodic tasks as in the project and in the preceding codelab.
+As documented below, we will modify some task parameters to demonstrate the priority phenomenom.

 Add Tasks Dependencies